GB News: Radio

+Internet

+The channel is available on Samsung TV Plus, LG webOS TV's (LG Channels), Rakuten TV, Apple TV, YouTube and live on the GB News application for mobile devices on iOS and Android.
+Red Bee Media has provided playout services for GB News since the channel's launch.

+Streaming platform Truth+ offers GB News in their free basic package.

+In March 2023, GB News changed its top-level domain from .uk to .com with the intention of attracting foreign readers.

 Programming

 Neil stated in January 2021 that the channel would be "a fresh approach to news in Britain, Northern Ireland and the Republic of Ireland".
 The channel plans to air 6,500 hours of "original news, opinion and debate" per year and it has hired 120 journalists.
 Neil has said that the channel would not provide rolling news, but would, in similarity with some US networks like MSNBC and Fox News, divide each day into "individual programmes, news-based programmes, built around very strong presenters".
 He said that it would aim to offer programming that would become "an appointment to view".
 CEO Angelos Frangopoulos added that it will be a "mix" of news coverage and opinion where it will be taking "a very different view on the regulatory environment" that is controlled by Ofcom.
 Instead of providing rolling news, the channel would be a mix of news, analysis, opinion and debate.

 Five months before the channel launched, BBC News media editor Amol Rajan said GB News would be the first in the United Kingdom to be set up with an explicit political orientation.
-Other forecasters also said the channel would be right-leaning, and it was predicted by the Financial Times, The Guardian and City A.M. that it would be similar to Fox News.
-In The New York Times, Neil was quoted as saying "In terms of formatting and style, I think MSNBC and Fox are the two templates we're following".
+Other forecasters also said the channel would be right-leaning, and the Financial Times, The Guardian and City A.M. predicted that it would be similar to Fox News.
+In The New York Times, Neil was quoted as saying, "In terms of formatting and style, I think MSNBC and Fox are the two templates we're following".
 He also told the Evening Standard that Fox News was "an easy, inaccurate shorthand for what we are trying to do.
 In terms of format, we are like Fox, but we won't be like Fox in that they come from a hard right disinformation fake news conspiracy agenda.
 I have worked too long and hard to build up a journalistic reputation to consider going down that route."
-BBC media editor Amol Rajan said that "it is not the first channel to be set up in Britain with a strong worldview ...
-But GB News is the first to be set up with an explicit political leaning".
-Rajan also stated that "the validity of [the Fox News] comparison is limited".
+While acknowledging the channel to have an explicit right-wing political leaning, BBC media editor Amol Rajan also stated that "the validity of [the Fox News] comparison is limited".
 GB News has not explicitly indicated a political allegiance, and UK news broadcasters are required by Ofcom to maintain "due impartiality".